headzoo/deskpro-sdk-react/docs/pages/props.md

 An object which reads and writes values to the DeskPRO database in order to persist them from one invocation of the app and another.
 Two mechanisms are provided for storing values.
 One for storing global "app" values, and one for attaching "entity" values to the currently opened ticket.

+!!! note
+    See the [manifest storage configuration](/pages/manifest/#storage) for more information about declaring storage values and setting permissions.

 Call `this.props.storage.setApp()` to persist global values which will be bound the app.
 For instance app settings or user information.
 The method takes an object of key/value pairs.

 ```js